Jivan517/SpringImdb/README.md

 ##Submission
 A) The source code: I prefer if you upload your project to Github and send me the link.

-B) An ER diagram or a Class Diagram: Use MySql Model options to create a diagram of the resulting database or prepare a class diagram of your data model.

 ##Goals: